 Since their previous number 1, Yeh Yeh in January 1965, Georgie Fame and The Blue Flames had released three singles.
 In the Meantime, Like We Used to Be and Something didn’t make it into the top 20.

 Fame, real name Clive Powell, wrote Get Away to be used in a television advertisement for National petrol.
 Four years since Cliff Richard and The Shadows’ Summer Holiday, this was a more swinging, hip way of celebrating British summertime, and with the World Cup ongoing, all eyes were on England.
 Its release proved timely.

 Set to an upbeat acoustic guitar, Fame’s gravelly but chipper vocal and chiming brass, Get Away is one of the lesser-known number 1s of the 60s, and is certainly not a classic like the recent Paperback Writer or Sunny Afternoon.

 That’s not to say it’s a bad track, and I’d imagine it worked very well as an advert jingle., but it rather outstays its welcome as a single.
 The lyric ‘Don’t mind the weather girl’ proved prescient, as although we like to imagine the summer of 66 was always glorious, in reality July was wet and dull most of the time.

-Georgie Fame and the Blue Flames released two more singles that year, making the top 20 with Sunny and Sitting in the Park.
-They released third album Sweet Things (featuring new drummer Mitch Mitchell, only a year away from joining the Jimi Hendrix Experience) and shortly after, Fame made the decision to sign with CBS and become a solo artist.
+Georgie Fame and The Blue Flames released two more singles that year, making the top 20 with Sunny and Sitting in the Park.
+They released third album Sweet Things (featuring new drummer Mitch Mitchell, only a year away from joining The Jimi Hendrix Experience) but shortly after, Fame made the decision to sign with CBS and become a solo artist.
 He would have one more number 1.